apache/nuttx/configs/pic32mx7mmb/README.txt

   email thread at https://groups.yahoo.com/neo/groups/nuttx/conversations/messages/1458 for more information.
 You will have to solve at least this undefined symbol problem if you want to used the XC32 toolchain.

+  Update: There have since been several successful uses of XC32 toolchains with NuttX.
+XC32 is still not supported for this board, but you can see the README.txt file and usage in other PIC32 configurations:

+    $ find . -name xc32-*
+    ./mirtoo/scripts/xc32-debug.ld
+    ./mirtoo/scripts/xc32-release.ld
+    ./pic32mz-starterkit/scripts/xc32-debug.ld

   Windows Native Toolchains
   -------------------------